Wishbone Gold (LON:WSBN) Stock Price Down 17.4% – Should You Sell?

-The company has a market cap of £1.04 million, a price-to-earnings ratio of -0.58 and a beta of 1.30.
-The business’s fifty day moving average price is GBX 0.15 and its 200 day moving average price is GBX 0.23.
+The company has a market capitalization of £1.04 million, a PE ratio of -0.58 and a beta of 1.30.
+The stock’s fifty day simple moving average is GBX 0.15 and its 200-day simple moving average is GBX 0.23.

 About Wishbone Gold